hailin-du/Path-to-Data-Science/Chapter 5 Notes.md

 ```
 > False

-## 5.2.7 Check if a Specific Element NOT in the List
+## 5.2.7 Checking Whether a Specific Element NOT in the List
 ### `not in`
-* In the real case, we can check which user is not beining banned to speak in the forums
+* In the real case, we can check which user is not being banned to speak in the forums
 ```python
 banned_users = ['andrew','carolina','david']
 user ='marie'